Ahmed78696/MyUniEvent/README.md

 # MyUniEvents (Kotlin, Jetpack Compose, Room, Firebase, DataStore, WorkManager)

-This project is ready to import in Android Studio (Giraffe+).
+This project is ready to import in Android Studio.
 It demonstrates:
 - Room for offline events
 - Firebase Auth + Firestore for announcements (live updates)
 - Firebase Storage for avatar upload